sushantbhatnagar/h3u/README.md

 # Things To Do:

 	- Emailing the Job status
-	- Push this image in Docker repo via Jenkins
+	- Push this image in Docker repo via Jenkins - done
 	- Parallel_execution
 	- Kubernetes